Site logo

 How Should Cowboy Boots Fit

-Too tight, and you’ll feel like you’re in a vice.
-Too loose, and you’ll be clomping around like a rookie on a horse.
+Too tight, and they’ll pinch like a bad saddle; too loose, and you’ll stumble like a beginner on horseback.

 How should cowboy boots fit?
 Let’s break it down.